dyrii/dyrii-user-guide/docs/index.rst

 **Acknowledgements**

-.. note:: This guide is also downloadable as a _ or `EPUB <http://readthedocs.org/projects/dyrii-user-guide/downloads/epub/latest/>`_ file.
-For a list of all the topic index we covered, visit here: :ref:`genindex`.

 Several people are involved in the creation and maintenance of this user guide.
-We are specially thankful to `Eric Holscher<https://github.com/ericholscher>` and his `Read The Docs team <https://docs.readthedocs.io/en/latest/team.html>` for creating a remarkable documentation tool and most importantly open sourcing it.
+We are specially thankful to `Eric Holscher <https://github.com/ericholscher>` and his `Read The Docs team <https://docs.readthedocs.io/en/latest/team.html>` for creating a remarkable documentation tool and most importantly open sourcing it.
 Without their help, we wouldn't have been able to create this user guide in this shape and form.

 We would also like to thank and acknowledge following individuals who help us in this endeavour.